saieva/saieva.github.io/_posts/2022-11-15-Solving-the-Jane-Street-Software-Engineering-Mock-Interview-Problem.markdown

 So given the fact `["ft", 12, "in"]` we can imply an inch is 1/12th of a foot or `["in", 1/12, "ft"]`.

 I decided to include the definition of facts in the constructor of a Python class called `UnitConversion`.
-This approach avoiding passing a list of facts into every call of a conversion method.
-The class includes an `addFacts()` method so classes can easily be created with different lists of facts.
+This approach avoided passing a list of facts into every conversion call.
+The class includes an `addFacts()` method so classes can be easily instantiated with different lists of facts.

 My solution includes a `convert()` method that is passed a conversion query.
 To convert 10 meters to inches the method would be called like this: